Aubrey0806/TeamWesterlies/README.md

   Table 2. _Classes of criteria and corresponding weights used for mapping_

-- **Software:** Arcmap desktop 10.8 is used to perform data processing, AHP and MCE analysis.
-ArcGIS online is used to create the web app and story map.
-Procreate is used for logo design.

 ## Data Sets
   <table class="a0" border="1" cellspacing="0" cellpadding="0" width="864" style="margin-left:41.0pt;border-collapse:collapse;mso-table-layout-alt:fixed;